PaulLessard/paul-lessard.github.io/posts/2022-01-15-comprehension-construction.markdown

 ### Unstraightening as comprehension

-In the $\infty$-categorical context, the Grothendieck construction is christened [unstraightening](https://ncatlab.org/nlab/show/%28infinity%2C1%29-Grothendieck+construction) by Lurie.
+In the ∞-categorical context, the Grothendieck construction is christened [unstraightening](https://ncatlab.org/nlab/show/%28infinity%2C1%29-Grothendieck+construction) by Lurie.
 It is inverse to the straightening construction discussed above.

 We may also realise unstraightening as comprehension.
 To that end we follow Ross Street's lead by taking $Q_{\ast}$ to be a quasi-category of pointed quasi-categories and apply the comprehension construction to the "forget the point" projection $Q_{\ast}\to Q$.
 The comprehension functor thus derived

 $$c_{p,A} \colon Fun(A,Q) \to \hN\left(\dCoCart_{/A}\right)$$

 defines a quasi-categorical analogue of Lurie's unstraightening construction.
 In an upcoming paper we use the quasi-categorical variant of Beck's monadicity theorem to prove that this functor is an equivalence.
-We also extend this result to certain other $\infty$-cosmoi, such as the $\infty$-cosmos of (co)cartesian fibrations over a fixed quasi-category.
+We also extend this result to certain other ∞-cosmoi, such as the ∞-cosmos of (co)cartesian fibrations over a fixed quasi-category.

 ### Constructing the Yoneda embedding

-Applying the comprehension construction to the cocartesian fibration $\cod : A^2 \to A$ in the slice $\infty$-cosmos $\cK_{/A}$, we obtain a map
+Applying the comprehension construction to the cocartesian fibration $\cod\colon A^2\to A$ in the slice ∞-cosmos $\cK_{/A}$, we obtain a map

-$$y \colon \Fun_{\cK}(1,A) \to  \hN\Cart(\cK)_{/A}$$
+$$y\colon\Fun_{\cK}(1,A)\to\hN(\Cart(\cK)_{/A})$$

-that carries an element $a \colon 1 \to A$ to the groupoidal cartesian fibration $\dom : A \downarrow a \to A$.
+that carries an element $a \colon 1 \to A$ to the groupoidal cartesian fibration $\dom\colon A\downarrow a \to A$.
 This provides us with a particularly explicit model of the Yoneda embedding, whose action on hom-spaces is easily computed.
 In particular, this allows us to easily demonstrate that the Yoneda embedding is fully-faithful and thus that every quasi-category is equivalent to the homotopy coherent nerve of some Kan complex enriched category.